ellemouton/playgrounds/grpconeof/README.md

    // See how the client interprets a `oneof` message that
    // it does not yet know about.
    $ go run ./cmd/client new

+   // Or to see how it response to a map with a string key
+   // and a value that has the `oneof` type.
+   $ go run ./cmd/client oldmap
+   $ go run ./cmd/client newmap
    ```

 ## Conclusion: